How Long Does Suboxone Block Opiates?

 Suboxone is a combination product of buprenorphine and naloxone, both of which can also be prescribed separately.

 Buprenorphine belongs to a class of medications called opioid partial agonist-antagonists.
-Naloxone is an opioid antagonist, which allows it to block the effects of opioids.
+Naloxone is an opioid antagonist included in Suboxone primarily as an abuse-deterrent.

-Suboxone comes in the form of a sublingual film that is put under the tongue.
-It is commonly used within medication-assisted therapy, the most effective treatment for opioid addiction.
+Suboxone is commonly used within medication-assisted therapy, the most effective treatment for opioid addiction.

 How Does Suboxone Work?

-Suboxone binds to the same opioid receptors in the brain as common opioids of abuse, such as heroin, oxycodone, and fentanyl.
+Suboxone binds to the same opioid receptors in the brain as common opioids of misuse, such as heroin, oxycodone, and fentanyl.

 Unlike these other opioids, however, Suboxone has what’s called a “ceiling effect”.
 This means, despite any dosage increase, eventually the effects of Suboxone will reach a peak.